TERREMEMBER/znbase/docs/content/latest/reference/configuration/yugabyted.md

 ##### --data_dir *data-directory*

-The directory where yugabyted stores data.
+The directory where ZNbased stores data.
 Must be an absolute path.

 ##### --base_dir *base-directory*

-The directory where yugabyted stores data, conf and logs.
+The directory where ZNbased stores data, conf and logs.
 Must be an absolute path.

 ##### --log_dir *log-directory*

-The directory to store yugabyted logs.
+The directory to store ZNbased logs.
 Must be an absolute path.

 ##### --ycql_port *ycql-port*